ZanSara/zansara.github.io/content/posts/2026-05-18-smarter-systems-with-leaner-models/post.md

 ---

-_This post is a writeup of my talk at [The Economist's Impact 2nd AI Compute Summit](ttps://events.economist.com/ai-compute/programme/#day1+cat-10+smarter-systems-leaner-models-reducing-compute-costs-without-sacrificing-quality).
+_This post is a write-up of my talk at [The Economist's Impact 2nd AI Compute Summit](https://events.economist.com/ai-compute/programme/#day1+cat-10+smarter-systems-leaner-models-reducing-compute-costs-without-sacrificing-quality).
 You can find the slides [here](/talks/2026-05-19-ai-compute-summit)._

 ---

 LLMs keep getting smarter, month by month.
-But they also get bigger, more hardware and resource intensive, more difficult to run efficiently, and even if token costs keep getting slashed, the AI bills of most companies just goes up.
+But they also get bigger, more hardware- and resource-intensive, and more difficult to run efficiently, and even if token costs keep getting slashed, the AI bills of most companies just go up.

-Is it still possible to build state of the art AI application while keeping cost under control?
+Is it still possible to build state-of-the-art AI applications while keeping costs under control?

 Let's have a closer look at what's happening here, and dive deeper into a few approaches to limit your spending without affecting the performance of your AI applications.